woocommerce/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 ## Client Side integration

-The client side integration consists of an API for registering both _express_ payment methods (those that consist of a one button payment process initiated by the shopper such as Stripe ApplePay or GooglePay), and payment methods such as _cheque_, PayPal Standard, or Stripe Credit Card.
+The client side integration consists of an API for registering both _express_ payment methods (those that consist of a one-button payment process initiated by the shopper such as Stripe, ApplePay, or GooglePay), and payment methods such as _cheque_, PayPal Standard, or Stripe Credit Card.

 In both cases, the client side integration is done using registration methods exposed on the `blocks-registry` API.
 You can access this via the `wc` global in a WooCommerce environment (`wc.wcBlocksRegistry`).